 The School offers three programmes of study at undergraduate degree level and one University Certificate distance learning programme.

 For more information on our undergraduate programmes download the BA (Hons) degree programmes (PDF, 1.21MB) brochure or visit the individual course pages below.
+Watch the video to find out more about the campus, the university and the city of Birmingham.

 Birmingham International Academy